Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Due to the high bond amount and the fact that this bond has a 4-year tail, underwriters will take a very close look at the credit history of all the organization’s owners.
+Due to the high bond amount, underwriters will take a very close look at the credit history of all the organization’s owners.
 Applicants should also have financials prepared and available, as underwriters will often want to see those as well before approving credit repair service bonds.
-Applicants in good financial standing that have credit scores above 700 may be approved for as little as 1% of the total bond amount.
-So, a highly qualified applicant could pay just $1,000 per year for a $100,000 bond.
+Applicants in good financial standing who have credit scores above 700 may be approved for as little as 1% of the total bond amount.
+A highly qualified applicant could pay just $1,000 per year for a $100,000 bond.

 The best way to find out exactly how much you’ll pay for your Louisiana surety bond is to request your free bond quote now!

 If you’re ready to purchase a credit repair services surety bond in Louisiana, call SuretyBonds.com at 1 (800) 308-4358 or fill out our online bond request form now.
 We can provide your free, no-obligation bond quote within one business day of submitting your application!